streamlink/streamlink/docs/cli/plugins/twitch.rst

     :icon: log

-    Due to current limitations of Streamlink's stream selection and how stream data is presented to the user, this plugin argument was added in Streamlink 8.0.0 as a temporary solution.
+    Due to current limitations of Streamlink's stream selection and how stream data is presented to the user, this plugin argument was added in :ref:`streamlink 8.0.0 <changelog:streamlink 8.0.0 (2025-11-11)>` as a temporary solution.

 Client-integrity token